 Our region and our Best’s brand was in fine company with producers like Seppelt Great Western, Mount Langi Ghiran, Fallen Giants (originally Boroka) and Montara Wines highlighting the best of Shiraz.
 Many of these producers have put the Grampians Wine Region on the map, with new entrants like Grampians Estate, Story Wines, Black and Ginger Wines, Miners Ridge, ATR Wines and Clayfield Wines all keeping the spotlight on our little region.

+For the 2020 vintage, the latest Wine Australia figures show that 74% of the total crush in the Grampians is Shiraz.
 Here at Best’s Great Western we make a range of different styles of shiraz.
 Have a read about our unique style and some of our most popular wines.

 The everyday hero – Bin No. 1 Shiraz

 If you want to get to know the Great Western style of shiraz, then pour a glass of Bin No. 1.
 It represents the coveted Great Western style at an affordable price with an approachable flavour and aroma profile.
 We first started making Bin No. 1 Shiraz in 2000 and over the last decade the style has slightly evolved.
-Made from a combination of our own fruit and local family growers, this wine is a classic cool-climate aromatic shiraz, with spicy and peppery tones, textural tannins and generous fruit characteristics and intensity.
+Made from a combination of our own fruit and local family growers.
+This wine is a classic cool-climate aromatic shiraz, with spicy and peppery tones.
+Textural tannins and generous fruit characteristics and intensity.